aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

 2. Navigate to the **Workloads** → **Pods** page and check the logs in any containers in the `cluster-group-upgrades-controller-manager` pod that are reporting issues.

-## Installing the Topology Aware Lifecycle Manager by using the CLI
+## Installing the Topology Aware Lifecycle Manager by using the CLI {#installing-topology-aware-lifecycle-manager-using-cli_cnf-topology-aware-lifecycle-manager}

 You can use the OpenShift CLI (`oc`) to install the Topology Aware Lifecycle Manager (TALM).